 Peter Mulbah

 When asked about the contributions of the Human Rights Advocates Program, Peter Mulbah says, “Let me start by extending my many thanks and appreciation to HRAP and all those who gave me guidance throughout the program in 2008.”
-Mulbah is an HRAP graduate from Liberia and serves as the director of Skills and Agricultural Development Services.
-The organization is currently working on a community forestry program in Liberia with the goal of empowering forest-dependent communities to freely participate and equally benefit from Liberia’s natural resources.
+Mulbah is an HRAP graduate from Liberia and serves as the Country Representative of Conservation International.

 Peter Mulbah